Polymer/old-docs-site/docs/start/usingelements.md

 polyfill to work properly.
 This requirement goes away when the API is available natively.
 {: .alert .alert-info }

-## Leveraging attributes and properties {#configuration}

-When a {{site.project_title}} element [publishes properties](/docs/polymer/polymer.html#published-properties), you can declaratively configure the property using an HTML attribute of the same name.

-For example, to initialize the `first` and `last` property of the `<name-card>`, simply declare the attributes:

-    <name-card first="John" last="Doe"></name-card>

-Since both are just properties of the element, you can alternatively set their values in JavaScript:

-    var card = document.querySelector('name-card');
-    card.first = 'John';
-    card.last = 'Doe';

-### Properties that are objects or arrays {#objectarray}

-Normally, we set an element's object or array properties using JavaScript:

-    var card = document.querySelector('roster-list');
-    card.persons = [
-      {'name': 'John'},
-      {'name': 'Bob'}
-    ];

-However in {{site.project_title}}, you can initialize the same property using an attribute!
-Its value should be a serialized version of the object or array.
+###  Passing object and array values in attributes {#objectarray}

+HTML attributes are string values, but sometimes you need to pass more complicated values into a custom element, such as objects or arrays.
+Ultimately, it's up to the element author to decide how to decode values passed in as attributes, but many {{site.project_title}} elements understand attribute values that are a JSON-serialized object or array.
 For example:

     <roster-list persons="[{'name': 'John'}, {'name': 'Bob'}]"></roster-list>

-**Note**: When [creating elements](/getting-started.html), it's important to [hint a property's type](/docs/polymer/polymer.html#attrhinting) as an object or array. {{site.project_title}} interrogates the type in order to do perform the serialization and de-serialization.
-{: .alert .alert-success }
+For {{site.project_title}} elements, you can find the expected type for each attribute listed in the [Elements reference](/docs/elements/) .
+If you pass the wrong type, it may be decoded incorrectly.

+When creating your own {{site.project_title}} elements, you can choose to expose properties as attributes, as described in [Published properties](/docs/polymer/polymer.html#published-properties).

 ## Next steps {#nextsteps}

 Now that you've got the basic idea of using and installing elements, it's time to start building something!
 In the next section we'll cover the features of {{site.project_title}} and how to create new `<polymer-element>`s.

-Next section:
+Continue on to:

 <a href="/getting-started.html" class="paper-button"><polymer-ui-icon src="/images/picons/ic_arrowForward_dark_.png"></polymer-ui-icon>Creating elements</a>

-If you'd rather browser the existing elements, check out the [Polymer elements](/docs/elements/polymer-elements.html) and [Polymer UI elements](/docs/elements/polymer-elements.html) catalogs.
+If you'd rather browse the existing elements, check out the [{{site.project_title}} elements](/docs/elements/polymer-elements.html) and [{{site.project_title}} UI elements](/docs/elements/polymer-elements.html) catalogs.